SonarSource/SonarTS/sonarts-core/docs/rules/no-misleading-array-reverse.md

 To make sure maintainers are explicitly aware of this change to the original array, calls to `reverse()` should be standalone statements or preceded by a call that duplicates the original array.

+This rule raises an issue when the return values of these methods are assigned, which could lead maintainers to overlook the fact that the original value is altered.

 ## Noncompliant Code Example

 ```typescript